Octet (Reinecke)

-Carl Reinecke's Octet in B-flat major, Op.
+Carl Reinecke's Octet in B♭ major, Op.
 216 is a composition for eight wind instruments composed around 1892.

-Background

 The exact reason for the composition of the Octet is not known, though Hoover speculates that it may have been intended for the Société de Musique de Chambre pour Instruments à Vent founded by flutist Paul Taffanel.

-Instrumentation
+Music

 The composition shares with the Lachner (Op.
 156) and Gouvy (Op.
 71) octets scoring for flute, oboe, 2 clarinets, 2 horns, and 2 bassoons.

-Structure

 The composition is in four movements: